Norwegian vs Mossi

 Norwegian and Mossi Language History

 Comparison of Norwegian vs Mossi language history gives us differences between origin of Norwegian and Mossi language.
 History of Norwegian language states that this language originated in c.
-1300 AD whereas history of Mossi language states that this language originated in Not available.
+1300 AD whereas history of Mossi language states that this language originated in 11th Century AD.
 Family of the language also forms a part of history of that language.
 More on language families of these languages can be found out on Norwegian and Mossi Language History.

 Norwegian and Mossi Greetings